Mixed Media

 11.25 x 7.5 inches/29 x 19 cm

-Estate of Don Martin
+Estate of Don and Joan Gilbert Martin

 (photos of art work: Tony Grant © 2017, Rick Pharaoh © 2017, Joan Gilbert Martin)